Athius/FutureSynchronizer/README.md

 This project provides some templates to help parallelization.

-Requires C++11 compiler (test with Clang (version 6) and Visual Studio 2013, doesn't work with Visual Studio 2012).
+Requires C++11 compiler (tested with Clang (version 6) and Visual Studio 2013, doesn't work with Visual Studio 2012).

 ## How to compile: